MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/client-libraries/samples.md

 # C# client libary samples

-Samples showing how to extend and integrate with Team Foundation Server and Visual Studio Team Services using the [.NET client libraries](../../concepts/dotnet-client-libraries.md).
+Samples showing how to extend and integrate with Team Foundation Server and VSTS using the [.NET client libraries](../../concepts/dotnet-client-libraries.md).

 ## Samples in GitHub